SimoDedo/ingsw2022-AM46/README.md

 ### Quick run
 Download the [final JAR](deliverables/JAR_final/Eriantys-v1.0.0.jar), open a terminal and run `java -jar Eriantys-v1.0.0.jar` with parameters `--server`, `--cli` or `--gui`.

+**Important note**: terminals that do not support ANSI will not run the CLI properly.

 ---

 # Installation